Sammy-ssp/disasterresponsepipeline/README.md

 Models folder contains the following:
 - classifier.pkl: contains the RandomForestClassifier pickle file
 - train_classifier.py: script to train pipeline

+## Run the web app <a name="webapp"></a>
+1. Run the following commands in the project's root directory to set up your database and model.

+	a) To run ETL pipeline that cleans data and stores in database

+		`$ python data/process_data.py data/messages.csv data/categories.csv data/DisasterResponse.db`

+	b) To run ML pipeline that trains classifier and saves

+		`$ python models/train-classifier.py data/DisasterResponse.db model/classifier.pkl`

+2. Run the following command in the app's directory to run your web app.

+	`$ python run.py`

+3. Go to localhost:5000/

 ## Results <a name="results"></a>